Espanicon/icon-bridge-sdk-js/README.md

 ```
 ------------------

-### IconBridge.icon.rawjson (TO BE IMPLEMENTED)
+### IconBridge.icon.web (TO BE IMPLEMENTED)

-`iconBridge.icon.rawjson` offers the unsigned raw JSON RPC string of the defined signed method of the ICON Bridge.
-This option is necessary when you want to use a third party wallet (ICONex, Hana) to sign the required transaction object without your program having any access to the users private key.
+`iconBridge.icon.web` offers the unsigned raw JSON RPC string of the selected method of the ICON Bridge.
+This option is intended to be used with a third party wallet (ICONex, Hana) to sign the required transaction object without your program having any access to the users private key.

 ------------------
 ### IconBridge.bsc